quisquous/cactbot/README.md

 [resources/resize_handle.js](resources/resize_handle.js) files to give visual feedback to the user when the module is unlocked for moving and resizing.

+Include the [resources/unicode.js](resources/unicode.js) file to use unicode categories in regular expressions in order to support non-english characters.

 There are a number of web components that provide widgets for building your ui, including the [timerbar](resources/timerbar.js), [timerbox](resources/timerbox.js) or [resourcebar](resources/resourcebar.js).
 Include the file and then instatiate it by making an